kailash-manasarovar/statement/docs/timeline/2025/february.md

 - It's hard work.
 - My brain has a limit of how much it can put up with people who take the piss, or shout constantly about nothing, so I decide we'll get the boat home from Bilbao instead of spending days getting a massive druggy ear bashing through France which is a long drive.
 - On the boat, Paul fills every pocket he has with bottles from the bar.
-- He has a lot of deep pockets, I noticed.
+- He has a lot of deep pockets, I notice.
 - He's making a chinking sound as he walks.
 - He's stocking up for when I leave him and stop buying him his meals.
 - It's a total tragedy.
 - Did Adams target Paul the same way they did my brother with his Lockerbie compensation - really-nice-geezer friends, a lovely looking lady, etc - knowing his mum was giving him tens of thousands to do the house up in Clovely Road?
+- Do they have a list of people who have been historically sexually abused - they know cos they sold the child porn of them at the time - and they target those people when they get some money because of how easy it is to manipulate a person with historical sexual trauma?
-- What's interesting to me is how they maintain the reverence their robbed helpers have for them... that's quite interesting.
-Of course, a druggy has an unquestionable reverence for the drug-deliverer... but my brother seemed to have reverence for the misogyny of them... like that made them more special and worthy of bowing and scraping (snickering)..
+- What's interesting to me is how the criminals maintain the reverence their robbed helpers have for them... that's quite interesting.
+- Of course, a druggy has an unquestionable reverence for the drug-deliverer... but my brother seemed to have reverence for the misogyny they displayed... like that made them more special and worthy of bowing and scraping (snickering)..
-- Did they rape my brother violently causing him extreme trauma (he went to bed for over a year nearly in 2011)?
-Then carefully pulling him out of trauma but ensuring he'll do whatever they tell him to, just like they do with all their traumatized female porn-stars.
+- Did they rape my brother violently causing him extreme sexual trauma (he went to bed for over a year or more after getting home from Thailand in 2011)?
+Then carefully pulling him out of trauma but ensuring he'll do whatever they tell him to, just like they do with all their traumatized female porn-stars...
 - It would not surprise me.
+- There'll be porn of it too, i.e. evidence.
+- Mary always has a miracle for us.

 ## London